JWCISLO85/Active-Directory/README.md

 - Install Active Directory.
 - Create an Admin and Normal User Account in Active Directory.
 - Add Client-1 to the created Domain
-- Set up remote Desktop for non-adminstrative users on Client-1
+- Set up remote Desktop for non-administrative users on Client-1
 - Create additional users

 <h2>Setting Up Resources in Azure</h2>